williamjasperbehnke/Cache-Money-Casino/docs/API.md

 - Blackjack: dealer hole card hidden until `revealDealer` is true
 - 5-Card Poker: dealer hand hidden until `phase === "reveal"`
-- Texas Hold'em: community cards only up to the current phase, dealer hole cards hidden until `phase === "showdown"`
+- Texas Hold'em: community cards only up to the current phase, opponents' hole cards hidden until `phase === "showdown"`

 The frontend should not send full state back to the server.
 Only minimal inputs (e.g., bet amounts or discard indexes) are required.